argoproj/argo-events/docs/tutorials/09-service-account.md

 * To trigger a any other K8s resource, make sure to grant `create` permission for that resource.

-### AWS Lambda, HTTP, Slack and OpenWhisk Trigger
+### AWS Lambda, HTTP, Slack and OpenWhisk Trigger, NATS and Kafka Triggers

-These triggers may need access to secrets for access tokens/auth related configuration.
-Make sure to grant `get` and `list` permissions for the secret resource.

-### NATS and Kafka Triggers

-For NATS and Kafka, you **don't** need any K8s role associated with the service account.
+For these triggers, you **don't** need any K8s role associated with the service account.